United States Air Force enlisted rank insignia

 The chart below represents the current enlisted rank insignia of the United States Air Force.

 While all Air Force military personnel are referred to as airmen, it can specifically refer to the pay grades of E-1 through E-4, which are below the level of non-commissioned officers (NCOs).
 Above the pay grade of E-4 (E-5 through E-9) all ranks fall into the category of NCO and are further subdivided into NCOs (E-5 and E-6) and senior NCOs (E-7 through E-9); the term junior NCO is sometimes used to refer to staff sergeants and technical sergeants (E-5 and E-6).

-The Air Force is the only one of the five branches of the United States military where NCO status is now only achieved at the grade of E-5.
+The Air Force and Space Force are the only ones of the six branches of the United States military where NCO status is now only achieved at the grade of E-5.
 Formerly, the grade of sergeant was obtained after a time as a senior airman and successful completion of the Air Force NCO School.
 In all other branches, NCO status can be achieved at the grade of E-4 (a corporal in the Army and Marine Corps, petty officer third class in the Navy and Coast Guard).
 However, E-4s in the Army with the rank of specialist are not NCOs.
 The Air Force mirrored the Army from 1976 to 2 May 1991 with an E-4 being either a senior airman wearing three stripes without a star or a sergeant (informally referred to as a "buck sergeant") which was noted by the presence of the central star and considered an NCO.
 Despite not being an NCO, a senior airman who has completed Airman Leadership School can be a supervisor.